Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Scenes/SurfacePlacement/README.md

 ## How it works

-1. Create a `GraphicsOverlay` for each placement mode, setting `SceneProperties::surfacePlacement`:
+1. Create a `GraphicsOverlay` for each placement mode, setting `LayerSceneProperties::surfacePlacement`:
     * `Absolute`, position graphic using only its Z value.
     * `Relative`, position graphic using its Z value plus the elevation of the surface.
     * `DrapedBillboarded`, position graphic upright on the surface and always facing the camera, not using its z value.